xreef/EMailSender/README.md

 click the DOWNLOADS button in the top right corner, rename the uncompressed folder EMailSender.
 Check that the EMailSender folder contains `EMailSender\\.cpp` and `EMailSender.h`.
 Place the EMailSender library folder your `<arduinosketchfolder>/libraries/` folder.
-You may need to create the libraries subfolder if its your first library.
+You may need to create the libraries subfolder if it's your first library.
 Restart the IDE.

 # EMailSender library to send EMail.
-With this library you can send email with attach:
+With this library you can send email with attachments:
 Arduino
 Network supported
 	- w5100 like shield with Ethernet library